-Each lesson includes a speaking, listening, translation, and multiple choice challenges.
+Each lesson includes speaking, listening, translation, and multiple-choice challenges.
 You also lose a life when you get something wrong, and earn points when you finish a lesson.
 Many apps take this same approach.
 Pedometers count your steps and give you rewards and badges for reaching new levels, and put you in head-to-head competition with friends or the app’s community.

 An example of this is the NikeFuel program which enables users to post their best training times, track their progress, and challenge friends and family to increase fitness and meet goals.
 Rewards include early access to products and events, free shipping, and customized workouts.